9 Dog Poop Bag Holders That Don’t Look Terrible on Your Leash

 • Save

-Your neighbor complimented what she thought was a designer keychain holder last Tuesday.
-You smiled and didn’t mention it holds 30 poop bags for Stella’s morning walks.
+Your neighbor complimented your “cool keychain holder” last Tuesday.
+But, you didn’t tell her that it holds 30 poop bags for your dog, Stella’s morning walks.

 This bright pink crocheted holder measures roughly 4 inches long and uses chunky cotton yarn in size 6 weight.
 You’ll need one skein (from Michael’s or Amazon), a size K crochet hook, one metal D-ring clip, and 45 minutes of Netflix time.
 This creates a custom piece that looks like boutique pet store inventory.
 The cylinder shape holds one standard roll of bags that dispenses through the gathered tissue-paper-style top opening.

-Here’s your pattern: Chain 15, slip stitch to form a ring, then single crochet in rounds until you reach 3.5 inches tall.
-The gathered top closure pulls bags through easily SO YOU CAN grab one mid-walk without fumbling WHICH MEANS no more awkward searches while your dog circles the same tree for the fourth time.
-Add a decorative flower using leftover yarn scraps to hide where you weave in the top drawstring.
+Work chain 15.
+Join with a slip stitch to form a ring.
+Work single crochet in the round until you reach 3.5 inches.
+Gather the top of the bag to form a closure.
+Make a drawstring to pull the top of the bag through.
+You can grab your snack in the midst of your walk without having to dig for it.
+No more looking around while your dog circles the same tree for the fourth time!
+Add a decorative flower to hide the place where you put the top drawstring.
 Thread your D-ring through the bottom before closing the final round.

 📸 Photo credit: Instagram @mathias.monsieur.crochet